-- scientific understanding of the rate and impacts of global warming; - domestic and international climate policy and regulation; and - technological innovation in climate mitigation and adaptation.
+- · scientific understanding of the rate and impacts of global warming; - domestic and international climate policy and regulation; and - technological innovation in climate mitigation and adaptation.

-Through our investments and stewardship, we are working towards the emissions reduction needed to limit temperature increase to 1.5°C - consistent with the most ambitious aims of the Paris Agreement.
+Through our investments and stewardship, we are working towards the emissions reduction needed to achieve a 1.5°C temperature limit - consistent with the most ambitious aims of the Paris Agreement.